Skip to content

 Utah Consumer Privacy Act

-On March 24, 2022, Utah enacted the Utah Consumer Privacy Act (UCPA), which will come into effect on December 31, 2023.
+On March 24, 2022, Utah enacted the Utah Consumer Privacy Act (UCPA), which came into effect on December 31, 2023.

 Like other state privacy data laws, the UCPA imposes several obligations on businesses that process or control the personal data of Utah consumers.
 It also grants Utah consumers new rights over their personal data, including: